What’s in Season – January Produce and Recipes

 Beet Chips Recipe

 Yams, sweet potatoes, and potatoes can be prepared in tons of ways.
-You can enjoy them in salads or as a nutritious breakfast.
-Plus, you can boil them, mash them, roast them, bake them, or make a casserole.
-And you can make fries, au gratin, soup, or even potato flatbread.
-Why not start with this easy baked sweet potato recipe?
+You can enjoy them in salads or as a nutritious breakfast with potatoes.
+Plus, you can boil potatoes, mash them, roast them, oven-bake them, or make a potato casserole.
+And you can make crispy fries, creamy au gratin potatoes, potato and leek soup, or even one-ingredient potato flatbread.

 Baked sweet potato with some butter and thyme